DMParker1/earth-observation-hub/laos-eo.md

 <p align="center">
   <img src="./media/VientianeRGB.jpg"
-       alt="RGB satellite view of Vientiane and the surrounding Mekong River landscape" width="800">
+       alt="True-color satellite image of Vientiane and the surrounding landscape.
+The urban area lies along the Mekong River, which forms several large bends through the center and southeastern part of the image." width="800">
 </p>